apoorvsgaur/puclasses/README.md

 # puclasses
-Scheduling Assistant for classes at Purdue University
+Aim: To build a user-friendly scheduling assistant for students at Purdue Inspired by nusmods.com